wp-plugins/xili-floom-slideshow/readme.txt

 == Description ==

-*xili-floom-slideshow integrate the Floom slideshow in wordpress theme.*
+*xili-floom-slideshow integrates the Floom slideshow in wordpress theme.*

 Floom slideshow designed by [Oskar Krawczyk](http://nouincolor.com/) under MIT license is wonderful and amazing.
 For integration inside wordpress, it can be awesome ! xili-floom-slideshow tries to install it automatically but also allows personalizations.
 = How it works ? =